Global Environment Facility Trust Fund (GEF Trust Fund)

 Key developments

-The fund is in its seventh replenishment cycle (GEF-7) which ended in 2022.
-The GEF defines its strategic framework in its focal areas (climate change, biodiversity, land degradation, water and chemicals and waste) as well as other focus areas (e.g. sustainable cities and private sector engagement) in its Programming Directions.
+The fund is in its eigth replenishment cycle (GEF-8) which was 30% higher than the funding target for GEF-7.
+The GEF defines its strategic framework in its focal areas (climate change, biodiversity, land degradation, water and chemicals and waste) in its Programming Directions.
+Among the GEF prioirties for GEF-8 have been nature-based solutions lik “green” and “blue” investments in landscapes and marine ecosystems and the suport for a circular economy.

 Funding volume and Germany’s contribution